May 29, 2023

 Cirsium rivulare 'Atropurpureum'

-Cirsium rivulare ‘Atropurpureum’ leaves
+The leaves of Cirsium rivulare ‘Atropurpureum’

 Cirsium rivulare 'Atropurpureum'